 Today’s smart homes are the most sustainable and safe home in human history.
 What’s changed most is the degree of connectivity and interactivity today’s smart homes offer homeowners.
 Remote mobile control, automated lights, automated thermostat adjustment, scheduling appliances, emergency support, and remote video surveillance have transformed the home automation experience.

 Fire Alarm Systems

-Undetected fires can rip through a modern home in only a few minutes.
-The Vivint Smart Home systems include Smoke Detectors equipped with photoelectric sensors to sound the alarm when increased heat or smoke get detected, so you’ll know about fire danger even before you smell the smoke.
+An undetected fire can destroy a modern home in minutes.
+Vivint Smart Home includes advanced smoke detectors equipped with photoelectric sensors to sound the alarm when increased heat or smoke are detected.
+With Vivint Smart Home smoke detection, you know about fire danger before you smell the smoke.

 Keep the smart home experience effortless.